Jay Ray: Biography

-Jay Ray's interest in music was developed during his teenage years, leading him to dedicate extensive hours to the exploration of various music production software.
+Jay Ray was born in Finland to a Ukrainian mother and a Finnish father.
+His interest in music was developed during his teenage years, leading him to dedicate extensive hours to the exploration of various music production software.
 Simultaneously, he started to take guitar lessons.
 In the early 2000s, Jay Ray founded the band Inhale with his friends.
 During their initial phase, the group predominantly focused on covering songs from renowned bands such as Metallica and Blink 182.
 However, as time elapsed, they gradually incorporated original compositions into their repertoire.

 In 2010, Jay Ray's dedication to the musical arts experienced a notable intensification, and his artistic inclinations underwent a transformation, embracing a fusion of metal and electronic influences.
 Despite the commendable progress of his band Inhale, Jay Ray experienced a profound sense of misalignment within the group, prompting him to make the decision of pursuing a solo career.

 In 2011, as part of his initial foray into solo pursuit, Jay Ray actively engaged in various remix competitions, a venture that proved to be highly successful.
 Notably, during the Serj Tankian Competition, where Serj Tankian personally selected him as the winner.
 Jay Ray is known for infusing his remixes with his own vocal performances.

 In 2012, Jay Ray released his debut single, Crucial Fracture, marking a pivotal moment in his solo career.
 Subsequently, in the buildup to his studio album, Jay Ray also released a series of additional singles and collaboration tracks.
 During these years, he collaborated with several prominent European musicians such as The Dread, Sapphires, Paul Udarov, Dead Silence Hides My Cries, Fredi Fate, Entropy Zero and others.
 In 2015, Jay Ray collaborated with Mikko Kouki and released the music video for his single "You Were There", the single received positive reviews from multiple news outlets.